 If your cat is distressed avoid trying to interact with them or picking them up as increased stress levels can provoke sudden aggression.
 Cats also take a long time to calm down, so leave them until morning to settle before interacting with them again.

 Wherever your cat decides to settle for the night, a new toy or treats can be a great distraction from the noise.
 There are also products on the market that can help cats to cope with stressful events.

-If your cat still suffers from anxiety during fireworks it's best to seek advice from a behaviourist or trainer as soon as possible.
+If your cat still suffers from anxiety during fireworks it's best to seek advice from a cat behaviourist as soon as possible.
 Do not wait until near the event as desensitising your pet to noises and flashes can take some time.